Overlaine-00/ECE-DigitalSystemDesign-430.315A-Project/README.md

 - ```modules``` : Directory containing the HW modules (main part)
 - ```tb``` : Directory containing verilog codes for simulation

-* All project files are uploaded at SNUmail onedrive
+* All project files are uploaded at SNU student account onedrive